A Thin Blue Line – The Difficulty of Policing

 How does that switch work?
 One minute you can think what you want, the next minute you have to relinquish all your thoughts to do what you are told must be done – even if it goes against what you believe in.

-In the UK, I have an enduring image of striking miners in the 1980’s being charged by police on horseback.
+In the UK, I have an enduring image of striking miners in the 1980s being charged by police on horseback.
 Those mounted officers may well have been from the same communities as the protesting miners.
 Were they comfortable with what they had to do?
-When sat at home, after their shift, did they question their actions in any way?
+When they sat at home after their shift, did they question their actions?

 In more authoritarian regimes, such quashing of dissent may be more common and widespread.
 Members of enforcement agencies may have to be more draconian, more ruthless, more violent.
 And yet, the line of law and authority seldom weakens or succumbs.